LSMBO/spectra-comp/README.md

 # Spectra-comparator
-Spectra-comparator tool is used to compare two peaks list through which spectra are compared using a dot product method.
+Spectra-comparator is a tool  used to compare two peaks list. the spectra are compared using a dot product method.